MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Start-MgBetaTeamworkDeviceDiagnostic.md

 ## SYNOPSIS
 Run and generate diagnostic logs for the specified Microsoft Teams-enabled device.
 This API triggers a long-running operation used to generate logs for a device.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Start-MgTeamworkDeviceDiagnostic](/powershell/module/Microsoft.Graph.Teams/Start-MgTeamworkDeviceDiagnostic?view=graph-powershell-v1.0)

 ## SYNTAX